-Most freelancers will not receive IRS forms, although there are a few exceptions:
+As we mentioned above, most U.S. freelancers will not receive IRS forms.
+There are a few exceptions, however:

-- Freelancers earning over $20,000 with more than 200 transactions – These folks will receive a new form called the 1099-K. Under the Internal Revenue Code (IRC) Section 6050W, Upwork will file a 1099-K form to the IRS for US-based freelancers earning over $20,000 USD and with over 200 separate transactions in a calendar year.
-They’ll receive a copy of their 1099-K via US Postal Service by January 31, in order to accurately report their taxes.
+- Freelancers who are U.S. Persons and receive over $20,000 with more than 200 transactions through Upwork – You will receive a new form called the Form 1099-K. Under the Internal Revenue Code Section 6050W, Upwork will file a Form 1099-K form with the IRS for you, and you will receive a copy of your Form 1099-K via U.S. Postal Service by January 31 in order to accurately report your taxes.